danielrepflux/Repflux/README.md

 There are two factors to consider if QR codes are right for your business:

 1. Your business has
-2. Your business offers good or services that have discounts of at least 10%
+2. Your business regularly has goods or services that are 10% off or more

 ### What else can this do for my business?